JBroks/booksy-reviews/README.md

     - For the 'Procfile' run `$ echo web: python > Procfile` command in the terminal;
     - In order to start web processes run `heroku ps:scale web=1` command in the terminal;

-5. Deployment: Committed code was deployed to heroku using the following command: `$ git push heroku master`.
+5. Deployment: Committed code was deployed to Heroku using the following command: `$ git push heroku master`.

 <a name="credits"/>